-When a debtor files bankruptcy, they’ll have an opportunity to get rid of their debts and get a fresh start.
-However, there are times when a creditor can challenge whether the debtor should be allowed to discharge a particular debt.
-And there are other times when the debtor wants to get rid of debt they usually couldn't get rid of.
-An adversary proceeding is a tool that a creditor, debtor, bankruptcy trustee, or third party can use to determine the dischargeability of a debt after a debtor files a bankruptcy petition
+When debtors file bankruptcy, they’ll have an opportunity to get rid of their debts and a fresh start.
+However, sometimes, a creditor can challenge whether the debtor should be allowed to discharge a particular debt.
+And there are other times when the debtor wants to get rid of debt they usually wouldn’t otherwise be able to eliminate.

 Here’s what you need to know about adversary proceedings in bankruptcy.

 Note: If you’re looking for help with your student loan debt, book a call with me.
 I’ve helped many people across America do what their bankruptcy lawyer said couldn’t be done: discharge student loan debt.

 What is an adversary proceeding in bankruptcy court?

 An adversary proceeding in bankruptcy court is a separate lawsuit filed within a bankruptcy case.
 The purpose of an adversary proceeding is to discuss specific issues that arise during the bankruptcy process, such as determining the dischargeability of a debt, recovering property abandoned by the trustee, or objecting to the discharge of a debtor.

 Adversary proceedings are governed by the Federal Rules of Bankruptcy Procedure and the local bankruptcy court rules where the case is pending.
 (The bankruptcy procedural rules incorporate the Federal Rules of Civil Procedure into bankruptcy litigation.)